 Now to continue on the discussion from shot 368 of the absolute impossibility of certain camera views.
 Here we have this critical shot, once again from behind the shoulder, of CM4 appearing to give us what we are to take as a real time view of Poole flying into space, having been attacked by HAL operating the pod.
+This is what Dave is viewing on the ship.
 Are we to believe this shot was taken from a camera located at the rear of the ship's head, pointed back toward the dishes?
+Perhaps.
 Instead it seems to me every bit as impossible as the CM4 shot in 368 of Poole exiting the pod.
 Or let me put it this way--Kubrick, especially with shot 368 of Poole leaving the pod, and the manner in which it duplicates the shot of Dave leaving the pod, has seriously given us a lot to think about as to what these shots actually mean as far as the internal story goes.
 These are shots that don't get in the way of the primary storyline, they even appear to support it until one really takes a good look at them and realizes they are pertinent instead to the substrata.

 378 Medium shot of Poole flailing in space, his air hose floating loose.
 He spins counter-clockwise, head toward the camera.
 (1:32:20)

 379 Dave rises from his seat and leaves the flight deck.
 (1:32:29)

 It is from the same perspective as shot 305./p>

 380 The pod hurtles away, abandoned by HAL.
 (1:32:32)

 Utter silence as it flies past Poole who is spinning counter-clockwise but with his feet toward the camera, which means he is now spinning clockwise.